 What to do in San Rafael River Adventure

-Here are the activities you can do in this resort:
+There are a number of activities you can do in the resort.

 - Paddle boarding